AguaClara/Textbook/Filtration/EStaRS_Design.rst

     :align: center
     :alt: filter schematic, interal image

     This schematic shows the flows through every inlet and outlet components of the EStaRS system.
 Each of the outlets takes in flow from two filter layers as do the inner inlets.
 The outer inlets provide water for only one layer.
-The bottom inlet must also accomodate the flow required for backwash and is larger in diameter to account for this.
+The bottom inlet must also accomodate the flow required for backwash and is larger in diameter to account for this.[add a second image that shows what happens during backwash.]

-From the section above it is apparent that the total flow through the filter is the flow through each layer times the number of layers or:
+From the section above it is apparent that the total flow through the filter is the flow through each layer times the number of layers or: [This is correct, but not useful for design.
+The design starts with Qplant, then you calculate the number of filters.
+Each filter has a design or maximum flow.
+THe filter filter is designed for that flow.
+The flow through the filter is based on Qbackwash.
+The flow through each layer is 1/6 of that.]

 .. math::